JiehongLin/SAM-6D/SAM-6D/Instance_Segmentation_Model/README.md

 ## Evaluation on BOP Datasets

-To evaluate the model on BOP datasets, please run the following command:
+To evaluate the model on BOP datasets, please run the following commands:

 ```
 # with sam